-Figure \ref{fig:Selectively_flow_rerouting} illustrates how the probing flows from the bots of the adversary to the target area are selectively rerouted.
+Fig \ref{fig:Selectively_flow_rerouting} illustrates how the probing flows from the compromised IoT devices of the adversary to the target area are selectively rerouted.
 According to the rerouting policy, only the probing flows (denoted by the red dashed) through the target link will be randomly distributed to its branch links, and the probing flows through the links of a bait link will be converged to its converge link, while the TCP-like flows (denoted by black lines) still go through their original links without any rerouting.
-Note that branch links of a target link can belong to a bait link.
-This selectively flow rerouting has several advantages.
-First, the true target links will be hidden and protected.
-Second, the bait links will be misjudged as target links by the adversary.
 Moreover, when the adversary launch attacks to the bait links with TCP-like flows, these flows will not be rerouted and still go through their original links.
-As a consequence, neither the true target links nor the bait links will be congested by the adversary, so that LFA becomes useless.
+Hence, neither the true target links nor the bait links will be congested by the adversary, so that LFA becomes useless.

-We emphasize that only probing flows will be rerouted while other flows from the link-probers will not be labeled or rerouted.
-If we rerouted all the flows, although the true target links is hidden from the adversary, the converge link of each bait link will be congested by LFA.
-It is also worth noting that legitimate hosts will not be influenced by selectively flow rerouting.
-The objective of legitimate hosts is to testify the router-level connectivity, which is different from the objectives of the adversary who wants to obtain the linkmap and the target links.
-Since selectively flow rerouting only modifies partial hops in a link, traceroute with legitimate purpose can still obtain a valid result.